aXeeDENt/Web_Manual_Testing/E-Commerce Web/Amazon/Test Plan.md

 This is the test plan made by Tatarintev Denis intentionally for upgrading Manual Testing skills by working with e-commerce web application: Amazon.
 Here will be covered most important features of the application and covered the valuable tests for app.

 ## Approach
-The project has no specific SDLC (I can say it is Chaos Lifecycle) which means I'll choose the most important task and implement it.
+This project is implemented in Waterfall Model (SDLC) which means all tasks are providen step by step.
+The first implemented step is writing the Test Plan for future high-quality work. ...
 Next will be providen more details of the work:

 ### Test items:
 **Amazon Web page** [[https://www.amazon.com/ref=nav_logo]]